Logo Background RSS

 What is mDNSResponder.exe or Bonjour?

 Don’t use iTunes?
 You aren’t alone, and that’s not the only way that Bonjour gets installed on your computer.
-It’s also bundled in a whole bunch of other software, like Pidgin, Skype, and Safari, and used to connect clients together on the same network.
+It’s also bundled in a whole bunch of other software, like Pidgin, Skype, and Safari which used to connect clients together on the same network.

 It’s implemented as a Windows Service, which you can see if you head into the services panel (or just type services.msc into the start menu search box).
 You can stop it from here anytime.